sara1594/Data_Analyst_Portfolio/README.md

 ### Project 2.
 US Population with Tableau
 **Tableau Public :** [`US States Population`](https://public.tableau.com/app/profile/sachie.tran/viz/USStatesPopulation_16334518073820/Dashboard1)
 **Background :**
 Hex-tile map is a simple but effective way to display U.S. by states.
-This time, I used diamond shape instead of hex shape, but it gives the same result.
+This time, I used diamond shape instead of hex shape.
 There are many useful resources on the Internet for creating a hex-tile map, but I mainly followed [How to use hex-tile maps to eliminate the Alaska effect](https://www.tableau.com/about/blog/2017/1/viz-whiz-hex-tile-maps-64713).
 It is not very complicagted process, so this method will be in my tool box for visualization.